allo-protocol/allo-contracts/docs/DEPLOY_STEPS.md

 ### Program Setup

 The section here shows how to set up the program for the first time on a given network.
 Ideally these steps would be done once per chain.
-In this example , we would be deploying on goerli
+In this example, we would be deploying on goerli

 0. Create an `.env` file
 ```sh